 Villa rentals in historic Tarragona

 Tarragona province is located in southeastern Catalonia, bordering Castellón, Teruel, Zaragoza, Lleida and also Barcelona, an hour away by car.
+From the charming vineyards to the rugged terrain of the Prades mountain range, it is the perfect base to explore the surrounding region and learn about its fascinating past.
 Steeped in medieval history, Tarragona city was once known as Tarraco, the capital of the Roman province of Hispania Citerior.
 The first thing you'll notice about this beautiful region is the remains of a Roman amphitheatre overlooking the palm-lined coast.
 Take in its natural beauty from the Balcó del Mediterrani, or 'Balcony of the Mediterranean', rising 40m above seal level and the perfect place for a romantic stroll.
 In the distance the Poblet Monastery, founded in 1151, lies nestled under the foot of the Prades mountain range.

 Travel back in time with the ancient Roman Aqueduct, also known as 'Devil's Bridge', where legend goes that the devil won a wager against a woman who bet her own soul.
 Visit the 1st century Roman Circus, once captivating over 3000 spectators with its brutal chariot races.
 When you've had your fill of sightseeing, unwind on the 15 km stretch of unspoiled coastline, surrounded by pinewood forests.
 In the evenings, the old town provides an ambient setting for a al fresco Spanish dinner of fresh seafood and rustic casseroles, while street performers serenade the crowds.